Number of Employees: Approximately 3,000

 Marlboro, L&M, Shelton, Dallas, Muratti, Luxor, Sampoerna, Chanceller

 Welcome to Philip Morris Brazil.
-We are the second largest tobacco company in the country and we are proud to have been able to offer quality products to Brazilian adult smokers for over 39 years.
+We are the second largest tobacco company in the country and we are proud to have been able to offer quality products to Brazilian adult smokers for almost 40 years.

 Our portfolio includes brands such as Marlboro, Shelton, Dallas, and Muratti, which are made in our factory in Santa Cruz do Sul (RS).
 Approximately 2,700 dedicated and talented people work for Philip Morris Brazil across our locations, including over 1,600 employees in our factory.
 In addition, we are one of the major tobacco leaf buyers in Brazil.